tsabunkar/db_mysql_practice/readme.md

 - ex- SELECT \* FROM cats WHERE age =4;
   SELECT \* FROM cats WHERE name ='Egg';
 - By default WHERE caluse value is CASE INCENSITIVE, which means-

+---

+# AGGREGATE

+Aggregate functions are builtin function in mysql which will allow us to aggregate/combine data like avg, count, groupby, etc

+---